 Bryce T. Austell, M.D., is from Chicago, Illinois.
 He studied Mechanical Engineering and Chemistry at the University of Illinois at Urbana-Champaign before pursuing his Doctor of Medicine at Rush Medical College.
 While in medical school, he researched aerospace medicine, publishing a report about the effect of space flight on astronaut health.
 During this time, he worked as a liaison between Rush Medical College and Midwest Orthopaedics and also served as President of both the Student Council and Rush University PRIDE.

 Dr. Bryce Austell remained in Chicago after graduation to complete his residency in anesthesiology at Rush University Medical Center and continued conducting research in anesthesiology and orthopaedic surgery.
 His research included clinical studies on airway management and both acute and chronic pain management (prescription pain relief methods post-surgery, nerve blocks, and neuromodulation).
+During his final year, he was selected as Chief Resident and helped lead his colleagues in combating COVID at the height of the pandemic.

 He then went on to complete a multidisciplinary fellowship in interventional pain medicine at Northwestern University Memorial Hospital in Chicago.